 Manufacturing

-Manufacturing companies often have large expenses like equipment and materials before a project starts.
+Manufacturing companies often have large expenses, like equipment and materials, before a project starts.
 Because of this, many have no choice but to refuse work or large projects without a solution like manufacturing factoring.
 It provides the business owner with upfront cash and the opportunity to grow.

 Healthcare

 There are two primary forms of healthcare factoring.
 On the one hand, there are large medical providers like hospitals that are stuck waiting on insurance companies to pay.
 They need to be able to purchase supplies and cover labor in the interim.
 On the other hand, there are companies that provide supplies and equipment to the healthcare industry.
-They can get stuck waiting on payment from medical providers, a problem exacerbated by the slow-paying insurance companies the providers are waiting on.
+They can get stuck waiting on payment from medical providers, a problem exacerbated by the slow-paying insurance companies that the providers are waiting on.

 Staffing

-Staffing companies face unique challenges too.
+Staffing companies face unique challenges, too.
 They invest time and money into finding top talent and securing good contracts.
 It can take their clients months to pay, but they’re responsible for covering payroll in the meantime.
 By choosing staffing factoring, businesses can cover crucial expenses like labor to keep talent happy and accept larger contracts.

 Oilfield

 Quite often, smaller companies keep the oil and gas industry moving.
 These companies routinely have contracts with the Goliaths, who send invoices through a lengthy approval process.
 It can take months after the conclusion of a project for an invoice to clear.
 With oilfield factoring, the playing field is leveled a bit.
-Smaller companies can continue to win bids and secure lucrative contracts knowing they’ll get paid as soon as an invoice is generated.
+Smaller companies can continue to win bids and secure lucrative contracts, knowing they’ll get paid as soon as an invoice is generated.

 Service Providers